Stricter rules for the upcoming months: expanding the use of the Super Green Pass and obligatory vaccination for over-50s

 Travel to and from European Union Countries

-Stadiums and sports facilities will now have an increased capacity: 75% outdoors and for indoors venues 60%.
-The Green Pass is required to enter sports events indoors.
+Stadiums and sports facilities remain open with a 50% capacity outdoors, and 35% indoors.
+The Super Green Pass is required (from 30/12 until 31/03/22) to enter all sports events indoors.
 Depending on the epidemiological situation and the characteristics of the locations and events in the white and yellow zones, the allowed maximum capacities may change and vary in order to contain contagion rates.

-Museums and art galleries are open without restriction; the Green Pass and mask is required to enter, and distancing measures stay.
+Museums and art galleries are open without restriction.
+The Super Green Pass and mask are required to enter (until 31/03/22), and distancing measures stay.

 Private ceremonies allowed

 Private gatherings linked to civic or religious ceremonies such as weddings, baptisms, communions and confirmations will be allowed.
 All participants must have the Super Green Pass.